* EU leaders met late on Thursday in Estonia

 * Macron speech on Tuesday admired but many wary

-* Britain's May attends after keynote Brexit speech (Updates after Merkel-Macron meeting)
+* Britain's May attends after keynote Brexit speech (Adds EU source on outcome of dinner)

 TALLINN, Sept 28 (Reuters) - German Chancellor Angela Merkel praised French President Emmanuel Macron's ambitions for the European Union on Thursday and said his ideas could be the foundation for "intense" Franco-German cooperation on the future of Europe.

-However, he was expected to have received a cautious hearing when he expounded his ideas to fellow EU leaders over dinner in Estonia late on Thursday.
+However, he faced a cautious hearing when he expounded his ideas to fellow EU leaders over dinner in Tallinn.
+"European horizons drawn.
+Important to avoid mirages in the desert on the way," Lithuania's no-nonsense President Dalia Grybauskaite tweeted while the discussion was still going on.

-The informal get-together in Tallinn was arranged on the fly before a "digital summit" on issues ranging from data and cybersecurity to raising more tax from online giants.
+The informal get-together was arranged on the fly before a "digital summit" on issues ranging from data and cybersecurity to raising more tax from online firms.

-It has no set agenda and could range widely, even allowing for Prime Minister Theresa May to pitch her ideas on Britain's looming exit from the EU.
-But diplomats say its focus will be on the fizz of new initiatives, notably from Macron.
+It had no set agenda and could range widely, even allowing for Prime Minister Theresa May to pitch her ideas on Britain's looming exit from the European Union.
+But diplomats said its focus will be on the fizz of new initiatives, notably from Macron.

 A French presidential source said France was not trying to impose its ideas on its partners but to show them that they were in their common interest and recognised that some needed time to reflect.